-Hood encourages qualified students in every academic discipline to take an internship, earning academic credits by working in their field, under the supervision of a professional.
+Hood encourages qualified students (mainly juniors and seniors) in every academic discipline to take an internship, earning academic credits by working in their field, under the supervision of a professional.
 Internships of 3, 6, 9, 12, or 15 credits are available.
 The number of credit hours allowed for a summer internship is limited to 12 and is limited to 3 credits in January term.
-While some programs require majors to pursue at least one internship, students in all programs are eligible to do so.
-Internships generally require the basic skills and understandings of theories and practices of particular professions required for entry-level positions.
-Students are encouraged to visit the Catherine Filene Shouse Career Center to explore internship opportunities at least two semesters prior to the semester planned for an internship.
-Thus, most students plan internships for the junior or senior years.
-See page 66 for more information on internships.
+Students are encouraged to visit the Catherine Filene Shouse Career Center to explore internship opportunities.
+See page 57 for more information on internships.